 Unfortunately, the bus doesn’t drop you off directly in Villefranche, but you have an amazing view of the town below and the beach while you walk down the steps from the highway.

-I’ll go over the difference between the three bus stops so you can choose which one is best for you.
+I’ll go over the differences between the three bus stops so you can choose which one is best for you.

 The bus stops that stop in Villefranche-sur-Mer: